Print and scan data is typically short-lived:

-Print data is typically short-lived, the user prints the job and then the print job content is lost.
-PaperCut NG/MF’s Print Archiving feature changes that.
-With Print Archiving, in addition to PaperCut’s standard print job information logging, it is now possible to:
+PaperCut NG/MF’s archiving feature changes that.
+With Print/Scan Archiving, in addition to PaperCut’s standard print job information logging, it is now possible to:

-- Interactively view what has been printed
+- interactively view what has been printed/scanned.

 Print Archiving is a very visual feature and is best explained with a few screen shots.

-Information Security compliance, data retention, audit policies and governance
+Information security compliance, data retention, audit policies, and governance

-- Comply with externally mandated and legal requirements such as Sarbanes-Oxley and best practice audit procedures.
+- comply with externally-mandated and legal requirements such as Sarbanes-Oxley and best practice audit procedures

-- Monitor inappropriate material and potential illegal activity.
+- monitor inappropriate material and potential illegal activity

-- Ensure business resources are being used appropriately and not being wasted.
+- ensure business resources are being used appropriately and not being wasted.

-Fleet Optimization
+Fleet optimization

-Inspecting a sample of print jobs held by Print Archiving can help with key resource decision making questions.
-Is the inkjet photo printer being used for photos?
+- Is the inkjet photo printer being used for photos?
 Or should it be replaced with a more appropriate device for color text document output, such as a laser printer?

-Identify Misuse and abuse of printing policies
+Identify misuse and abuse of printing policies

 Print Archiving allows a system administrator to remotely monitor not only the volume of printed pages, but also the content.
 Isolated and unsupervised printers are no longer open to rampant abuse, as administrators can now review printed documents on demand.